-To interpret the effects better, we computed the effect size on each simple model over the predicted values of the dependent variable for the six combinations of perceived gender and race.
+To interpret the effects better, we computed the effect size on each simple model over the predicted values of the dependent variable for the six combinations of gender and race.
 Figure 2 shows these estimates.
-Reviews on TaskRabbit do not show large effects, besides a relatively higher frequency of adjectives being used as positive words for workers perceived to be Asian.
-On Fiverr, we observe that workers perceived to be Black women are less likely to be described with adjectives as positive words.
-With respect to the use of adjectives as negative words, the effect is most pronounced as positive and significant for workers perceived to be either Black males or females on Fiverr.
+Reviews on TaskRabbit do not show large effects, besides a relatively higher frequency of adjectives being used as positive words for Asian workers.
+On Fiverr, we observe that Black women are less likely to be described with adjectives as positive words.
+With respect to the use of adjectives as negative words, the effect is most pronounced as positive and significant for Black male and female workers in Fiverr.
 Not having a recognizable gender in the image or not having an image at all does not have a large effect, but shows a bit of a negative tendency in the use of abstract words for both positive and negative expression.